-Note that the transition relation \longrightarrow usually requires 4 to specify the generator that determines the transition while the relation \Longrightarrow does not require that.
+Note that the transition relation \longrightarrow usually requires 4 to specify the generator that determines the transition while the relation \implies does not require that.

-Definition 12.5 (Reachability set) The reachability set of a STS $T = (S, \Sigma, \longrightarrow, S_0)$ is i.e., the set of states reachable from any initial state.
+Definition 11.5 (Reachability set) The reachability set of a STS $T = (S, \Sigma, \rightarrow, S_0)$ is i.e., the set of states reachable from any initial state.